Julia-5534/DF/README.md

 </p>

-- How do we implement a leaderboard?
+- How do we implement a Leader Board?
-    - Put Masons steps in here
+    - Put Mason's steps in here

 <p align="center">